Kwan-Tang/iris/README.md

-Introduction to data science using the popular iris dataset
+Introduction to Data Science using the popular iris dataset to predict the type of iris species using KNeighborsClassifier.